MewsSystems/gitbook-booking-engine/FAQ/ways-to-integrate.md

 ## Need help?

-Browse the Guide to see if your question is answered, but if not and you need further assistance, please get in touch via [support@mews.com](mailto:support@mews.com).
+Browse the Guide to see if your question is answered, but if not and you need further assistance, you can open a ticket from Mews Operations via our Mews Digital Assistant.